Daniel-Rud/Context-Tree-Clustering-Classification/Prosodic-Encoding-Walkthrough.md

 A prerequisite to applying the Prosodic encoding algorithm is to know both the number of syllables and the location of a word’s stressed syllable for all words in a text.
-To do this, we implemented a web-scraping algorithm provided in the file *DictionaryExtractionV2.R*, where the functions `sAsENG` and `sAsBRIT` (sAs = stress AND syllables) are used to web-scrape the Merriam Webster and Cambridge dictionaries respectively.
+To do this, we originally implemented a web-scraping algorithm provided in the file *DictionaryExtractionV2.R*, where the functions `sAsENG` and `sAsBRIT` (sAs = stress AND syllables) were used to web-scrape the Merriam Webster and Cambridge dictionaries respectively.
+However, due to recent changes in the web format of the Merriam Webster dictionary, I have augmented the function `sAsENG` to instead extract the United States English pronunciation from the Cambridge dictionary (which is provided).
 The two functions `sAsENG` and `sAsBRIT` require that the user specify the part of speech a particular word pertains to.
 In order to find the part of speech of a particular word in a sentence, we leverage the `spaCyr` package that uses NLP models to identify parts of speeches of tokenized words within sentences.

 For illustration, given the word “garage” and its part of speech “noun”, the “stress AND syllables” can be found with the following call: